operametrix/OpxFlow/README.md

 ## OpxFlow : Open Source MQTT high performance Broker

-OpxFlow is an MQTT broker written in C optimize for high performance.
+OpxFlow is an MQTT broker written in C and is optimized for high performance.